freedomofpress/securedrop-docs/docs/source.rst

 If you are unsure whether you are using Tor, you can visit the address https://check.torproject.org.

-All organizations operating SecureDrop have a landing page that provides their own organization-specific recommendations for using SecureDrop.
-We encourage you to consider an organization’s landing age before submitting to them.
+All organizations operating SecureDrop have a *landing page* that provides their own organization-specific recommendations for using SecureDrop.
+We encourage you to consider an organization’s *landing page* before submitting to them.

 .. note::